scevola44/WWN_CharacterSheet/README.md

 A digital character sheet application for the Worlds Without Number tabletop RPG system, built with React frontend and .NET backend.

+If you like this project and would like to see more or support me and what I do in general, visit my [Ko-Fi page](https://ko-fi.com/scevola).

 ## Overview

 This application provides a comprehensive web-based character sheet for managing Worlds Without Number characters, including character creation, attribute tracking, skill management, inventory, spells, and combat calculations.